 With explosive growth and development, communities in southern Nevada need informed leadership to educate and take action to increase environmental literacy and protection.

-Since 2008, 261 people have been certified through the program, and Nevada Naturalists have volunteered over 24,905 hours on environmental projects in southern Nevada.
 The program has a 90 percent completion rate, and after completing the program, 87 percent of students stated they have a greater understanding and respect for our natural resources.
 Of those who completed Session One, 67 percent enrolled in session two.
 About 86 Nevada Naturalists currently either volunteer or work on environmental issues in southern Nevada.

 Some participant responses to open-ended questions included:

 - "I look forward to the opportunity to share what I have learned with future Nevada Naturalists and others."

 - "I plan on volunteering and using the information to teach at the school where I currently work."

 - "I am open to helping with future Nevada Naturalist classes."

 Partners included Nevada Department of Wildlife; Clark County Wetlands Park; University of Nevada, Las Vegas; U.S. Fish and Wildlife Service; National Park Service — Lake Mead National Recreation Area; Nevada State Museum; Red Rock Canyon Interpretive Association; Friends of Desert Wildlife Refuges; Lake Mead Volunteer Steward Program; City of Henderson; and the Springs Preserve.